12Starlight/React-Redux/W14D1/W14D1| - React Router/4 - Frontend Routes with Rails/README.md

 &nbsp;

 5. Turbolinks? how can we remove them?
->Answer: We have to get rid of it in `application.html.erb` <kbd>data-turbolinks-track: true</kbd>.
+>Answer: Turbolinks is a rails helper function that tries to make sure our html is rendered faster.
+We have to get rid of it in `application.html.erb` <kbd>data-turbolinks-track: true</kbd>.
 Then in `app/assets/javascripts/application.js`, we want to remove the sprocket <kbd>//= require turbolinks</kbd>.
 Make sure to go to our Gemfile and remove the gem as wel.

 &nbsp;